Artisan-Lab/RULF/src/bootstrap/README.md

 ## Extending rustbuild

-So you'd like to add a feature to the rustbuild build system or just fix a bug.
+So, you'd like to add a feature to the rustbuild build system or just fix a bug.
 Great!
 One of the major motivational factors for moving away from `make` is that Rust is in theory much easier to read, modify, and write.
-If you find anything excessively confusing, please open an issue on this and we'll try to get it documented or simplified pronto.
+If you find anything excessively confusing, please open an issue on this, and we'll try to get it documented or simplified, pronto.

-First up, you'll probably want to read over the documentation above as that'll give you a high level overview of what rustbuild is doing.
+First up, you'll probably want to read over the documentation above, as that'll give you a high level overview of what rustbuild is doing.
 You also probably want to play around a bit yourself by just getting it up and running before you dive too much into the actual build system itself.